mlin/spVCF/README.md

 ```

 There's also `spvcf squeeze` to apply the QC squeezing transformation to a pVCF, without the sparse quote-encoding.

+The multithreaded encoder should be used only if the single-threaded version is a proven bottleneck.
+It's capable of higher throughput in favorable circumstances, but trades off memory usage and copying.
+The memory usage scales with threads and period.

 ### Tabix slicing